Cyberattack on Vehicle Breathalyzer System Leaves Drivers Stranded Across the U.S.

 Intoxalock’s ignition interlock devices require users to blow clean before starting their vehicles, then demand periodic recalibration every 30 to 120 days via company servers.
 When cybercriminals overloaded those servers, the whole system collapsed, creating widespread computer problems.
 Cars sit stranded at auto shops.
 Rural drivers have no transport options.

-The company’s spokesperson Rachael Larson calls it a “precautionary pause,” but try explaining that to someone who can’t get to work.
+The company’s spokesperson Rachael Larson calls it a “precautionary pause.”

 Coast-to-Coast Tech Meltdown